pyepics/pyepics/doc/advanced.rst

 and get their values (say, an auto-save script that runs on demand), then the boost is definitely significant.
-On the other hand, if you're writing a long running process or a process that will retain the PV connections and get their values multiple times, the difference in startup speed is less significant.
+On the other hand, if you're writing a long running process or a process that will retain the PV connections and get their values multiple times, the difference in start-up speed is less significant.
 For a long running auto-save script that periodically writes out all the PV values, the "obvious" way using automatically monitored PVs may be much *better*, as the time for the initial connection is small, and